jasp-stats/jaspMachineLearning/inst/help/mlregressionneuralnetwork.md

 - Add generated indicator to data: Add the generated test set indicator from the option above to your data set.
 Requires a column name.
 - Test set indicator: Use an indicator variable to select data for the test set.
 This indicator should be a column in your data that consists of only 0 (excluded from the test set) and 1 (included in the test set).
 The data will then be split into a training (and validation if requested) set (0), and a test set (1) according to your indicator.

+#### Training and Validation Data
+- Sample *x*% for validation data: Randomly sample a percentage from the remaining data (after selecting the test set).

 ### Training Parameters
 #### Algorithmic Settings
 - Activation function: Sets the activation function for the signal in each hidden layer.